kimiayazdani/GO_Measures/README.md

+*This repository contains the code and data for "New GO-based Measures in Multiple Network Alignment".
+You can find links to the data at the end of the README.*

 # GO_Measures
 New GO Based Measures for Multiple Network Alignments.
 It can be used for any type of network alignment when nodes have annotations.
 The annotations can have their own hierarchial structure like Protein Protein Interaction networks and GO terms.